SoloLabs/papers_of_week/README.md

 *  *01-07-2024*: **A Practical Taxonomy of Reproducibility for Machine Learning Research**
 *  12-08-2024*: **An Evaluation of Standard Statistical Models and LLMs on Time Series Forecasting**

+* *---*: **Harnessing eXplainable artificial intelligence for feature selection in time series energy forecasting: A comparative analysis of Grad-CAM and SHAP**
 * *---*: **The Secrets of Machine Learning: Ten Things You Wish You Had Known Earlier to be More Effective at Data Analysis**
 * *---*: **AI System Engineering—Key Challenges and Lessons Learned**